Vincent Massey: Post-viceregal life and death

 Upon his final departure from Rideau Hall as governor general, Massey retired to Batterwood House, in the village of Canton, near Port Hope, Ontario.
 For his service to the Crown, he was awarded from the Queen the Royal Victorian Chain, making him the second commoner or non-head of state, the first Canadian, and one of the only two Canadians to have ever received the honour.
 Just prior to the end of his time as governor general, the Queen wrote to Massey: "I wish to send you my congratulations and my sincere thanks for the manner in which you have discharged [your] duties.
 I know that as my personal representative you have always sought to maintain the right relationship between the Crown and the people of Canada.
 I am grateful to you for this because I regard it as the most important function among the many duties of the appointment which you have held with such distinction."
 The Queen had wanted to appoint Massey as a Knight of the Order of the Garter, but Prime Minister John Diefenbaker, after consulting the rest of Cabinet, advised the Queen against conferring the honour.

 Massey continued his philanthropic work, dedicating his time to the stewardship of the Massey Foundation, and its endowment to the University of Toronto, in particular.
 His donation of Hart House to the University of Toronto stipulated that the building be restricted to men only, and it was not until after his death that the deed of gift was altered to allow for women becoming full members in 1972.
 While Hart House continued as one of the recipients of Massey's attention and funds, Massey also expanded the scope of his donations to U of T with the establishment in 1963 of Massey College, to which Massey's protégé, Robertson Davies, was appointed as the college's first master.
 In 1961, the Massey Lectures were also initiated, conceived as a focus on important contemporary issues by leading thinkers, and they remain considered as the most important public lecture series in Canada.

 At the end of 1967, on December 30, Massey died while on holiday in the United Kingdom.
 His remains were returned to Canada and he was, as is customary for former governors general, given a state funeral, in early January 1968.
-He was buried alongside his wife at historic St. Mark's Anglican church in Port Hope; his was among the last burials permitted in the small cemetery (Farley Mowat was interred in 2014).
+He was buried alongside his wife at historic St. Mark's Church in Port Hope; his was among the last burials permitted in the small cemetery (Farley Mowat was interred in 2014).